 Therefore we use a system to rationalise the traffic that sees them following one after the other, almost like roadways in the sky.
 This rationalisation is what we call the ‘tracks’ – something that you can see very clearly in the visualisation.

 Every night, Airline Operators send their preferred routeing for all their flights to the Prestwick Centre based on winds, cost, airspace restrictions etc and we then take the area where most of the traffic wants to route and design a set of routes using latitudes and longitudes and label these from Alpha upwards.

 The operators are then advised that night and if they wish to route within the area where the tracks have been designed for the following day they must follow the track structure.
 This system works well as it gives the airlines the opportunity to shape where the ‘tracks’ will be and also allows them to flight plan well in advance of the following day.

 Due to the demand within the Ocean and the fact that it can be quite restrictive due to the large separation requirements it is an area that is constantly evolving and looking for improvement.

 On many occasions Oceanic airspace is at the cutting edge of new technology or big changes of procedures.
 For example, changing separation from 2000 feet to 1000 feet was first brought in on the Atlantic before being introduced some time later round the rest of the world.

-Oceanic airspace is also the first to be using satellite technology for communication and controlling purposes, with Automatic Dependent Surveillance-Broadcast (ADS-B) and Automatic Dependent Surveillance-Broadcast (ADS-C) tests being trialled some time ago and now being used on a daily basis.
+Oceanic airspace is also the first to be using satellite technology for communication and controlling purposes, with Automatic Dependent Surveillance-Broadcast (ADS-B) and Automatic Dependent Surveillance-Contract (ADS-C) tests being trialled some time ago and now being used on a daily basis.